On path-cycle decompositions of triangle-free graphs: Introduction

 {We focus our studies on the following set of graphs:}

-{We note} that $\mathcal{G}$ corresponds to the family of graphs that can be obtained from any triangle-free Eulerian graph by removing a matching $M$ (possibly empty) that satisfies the following property: for every pair $e, e' \in M$, the minimum distance between the end vertices of $e$ and $e'$ is {at least} $3$.
+{We note} that $\mathcal{G}$ corresponds to the family of graphs that can be obtained from any triangle-free Eulerian graph by removing a matching $M$ (possibly empty) that satisfies the following property: for every pair $e, e' \in M$, the minimum distance between an end vertex of $e$ and an end vertex of $e'$ is {at least} $3$.

 The main contributions of this work {are} the next theorem and some of its consequences.
-(For the definitions of \emph{hanging-square graph} and \emph{skeleton}, see Section~\ref{sec:h-sgraphs}.) { \begin{theorem}~ A graph in $\mathcal{G}$ has a 4-pc decomposition if and only if it is not a hanging-square graph. \end{theorem} } As a corollary, we have the following statements. { \begin{corollary}~ Every graph $G \in \mathcal{G}$ on $n$ vertices with at most $4\,\lceil{n}/{2}\rceil$ edges has a path decomposition into at most $\lceil{n}/{2}\rceil$ paths. \end{corollary} } {Since a planar triangle-free graph on $n$ vertices has at most $2n-4$ edges, the next result follows immediately from Corollary~\ref{coroll:main}.} { \begin{corollary}~ Every planar graph in $\mathcal{G}$ satisfies Gallai's conjecture. \end{corollary} }
+(For the definitions of \emph{hanging-square graph} and \emph{skeleton}, see Section~\ref{sec:h-sgraphs}.) { \begin{theorem}~ A graph in $\mathcal{G}$ has a 4-pc decomposition if and only if it is not a hanging-square graph. \end{theorem} } As a corollary, we have the following statements. { \begin{corollary}~ Every graph in $\mathcal{G}$ on $n$ vertices with at most $4\,\lceil{n}/{2}\rceil$ edges has a path decomposition into at most $\lceil{n}/{2}\rceil$ paths. \end{corollary} } From the proof of Corollary~\ref{coroll:main}, one can also obtain that each path of the decomposition has length at least 3, which is best possible. {Gallai's conjecture is open in the class of planar graphs.
+This is quite surprising if we consider that Haj\'os' conjecture, which states that every Eulerian graph on $n$ vertices has a cycle decomposition of cardinality at most~$\lfloor{n}/{2}\rfloor$, has been positively settled for planar graphs~\cite{Seyffarth1992291}.
+Since a planar triangle-free graph on $n$ vertices has at most $2n-4$ edges, the next result follows immediately from Corollary~\ref{coroll:main}.}